djeada/Linux-Notes/notes/enviroment_variable.md

 <h2>$PATH</h2>

-When a user or script attempts to run a command, it searches the paths in $PATH for a matching file with execute permission.
+It stores a colon-separated list of directories.
+When a user or script attempts to run a command, it searches the paths in $PATH for a matching file with executable permission.
+If the file is found, it is executed.
+If the file is not found, the shell prints an error message.
+It is a good idea to set $PATH to include the directories where your programs are installed.

 ```bash
 echo $PATH
 ```

-Global paths should be set in /etc/profile or /etc/environment:
+To append a directory to <code>$PATH</code>, use the following command:

 ```bash
 PATH=$PATH:/path/to/bin
 ```

+<h1>Challenges</h1>

+1. Create a bash script that echoes a message to the standard output.
+Give the script executable permission.
+Change the <code>$PATH</code> variable to include the directory where the script is located.